 I have been conducting win loss analysis for 25 years, and have wondered how stress affects decision-making.
 According to Stephen W Martin, Sales’ biggest enemy is not the competition: it’s “no decision.”
 Customers are afraid to make decisions due to the stress of buying.
 They are seldom sure they are purchasing the right product or solution, and there are often naysayers in their organizations who are against moving forward.
 Customers increasingly don’t make a purchase even after a thorough evaluation.
 They feel too overwhelmed with information and contradicting evidence to make a decision, and it doesn’t help that there is little product differentiation around the basic features, functions and benefits among the competitors.

 We walk around with an illusion that what we are now is what we will be in the future.
 Harvard Psychologist Dan Gilbert raises the concept that the person you are right now is a transient being and explains how time transforms preferences, values and personalities.
-Source Interesting talk in that many of us think we aren’t changing when we …
+Source Interesting talk in that many of us think …

 The win loss analysis question I get asked the most often is: “Can you share your win loss templates?”
 I break down win loss questions into 4 buckets: relationship health; company reputation; product/service attributes and servicing issues.